 Rare Bird Award

 CIDM is pleased to announce the 13th Annual Rare Bird Award for distinguished contributions to best practices in management of information development.
 The winning entry will be a best practice that can make organizations more efficient and effective for the benefit of their companies and customers.

-To be eligible for the Rare Bird award, you must present your best practice during the 2016 Best Practices conference at La Fonda On the Plaza in Santa Fe, New Mexico on September 12-14, 2016.
+To be eligible for the Rare Bird award, you must present your best practice during the 2017 Best Practices conference at in Burlington, Vermont on September 11-13, 2017.